For It or Against It? – A Look at Embryonic Stem Cell Research

-- High profile anecdotal accounts by disabled celebrities put a real face on the plight of those afflicted – and present the scenario of real victims receiving real cures.
+- High-profile anecdotal accounts by disabled celebrities put a real face on the plight of those afflicted – and present the scenario of real victims receiving real cures.

 Then there are those “conservative, Bible-thumping Christians” who object to embryonic stem cell research.
 Most people don’t know that stem cell research involves varied stem cell sources.
-They just lump the research together as the type that holds a huge potential in helping people in the cure of their serious health issues.
+They just lump the research together as the type that holds a huge potential in helping people cure their serious health issues.